pingcap/blog/Time-in-Distributed-Systems.md

 If we have only one process, determining the order is easy, because all the events can only happen in the process in sequence.
 However, in a distributed system, things become more complex.
 The events may happen in different places, and it becomes hard to determine the order of all the events.

-At first, we may consider using wall time, but the time is not the same in all the processes--one process may run faster, and the other process may walk slower.
+At first, we may consider using wall time, but the time is not the same in all the processes -- one process may run faster, and the other process may walk slower.
 So we can’t use the time directly to check the order of the events.
 Luckily, we have other ways to do it.

 ## Logical clock